 Why Are Nursing Bras Different Than The Regular Bras?

 Nursing bras are specially designed for breastfeeding mothers.
 The fabric and fit are made, keeping in mind the mother’s comfort.
 The following are some features of a good nursing bra.

 - They are made from good quality cotton fabric to provide breathability and comfort to sensitive breasts.

-- Each cup has a clasp, which makes it easy to release the cup and provide the baby access to the breast.
+- Each cup has a clasp, which makes it easy to release the cup and provides the baby access to the breast in any of the nursing positions.
 The straps still remain in place, thus providing support.